Australia's working holiday visas just got better

 What other criteria do I have to meet to get a visa?

 You can only apply for your initial WHM visa from outside Australia.
-As well as being the right age and holding a passport from one of the countries listed above, you must also meet certain other criteria to qualify for a WHM visa.
+As well as being the right age and holding a Singaporean passport, you must also meet certain other criteria to qualify for a WHM visa.
 These vary depending on the visa type and which country’s passport you hold, but include health and educational requirements and a willingness to sign an Australian values statement.
 You’re not allowed to travel with dependent children and you must have enough money to support yourself for your entire stay (as well evidence that you can get yourself home again).